Winsor Expert Network

-One error correction procedure for spelling is Touch Spelling, where the student segments the phonemes or sounds of a word on the fingers of the non-writing hand, one sound on each finger, isolate errors, corrects and rewrites the word.
+One error-correction procedure for spelling is Touch Spelling, where the student segments the phonemes or sounds of a word on the fingers of the non-writing hand (one sound on each finger), isolate errors, then corrects and rewrites the word.

 An extension of this procedure involves the teacher asking eliciting questions to help students develop the critical thinking skills for self-correction.
-Self-correction is very empowering for the student and this strategy enables the teacher to avoid words like “no” and “wrong”.
-When teachers learn to differentiate between rule-based errors, auditory errors and visual errors, it is easier to formulate the questions.
-In the Sonday System®1 Learning Plan, there is a section titled Correcting Spelling Errors following the introduction of new material at every Level.
+Self-correction is very empowering for the student, and this strategy enables the teacher to avoid words such as “no” and “wrong”.
+When teachers learn to differentiate among rule-based errors, auditory errors, and visual errors, it is easier to formulate the questions.
+In the Sonday System 1 Learning Plan, there is a section titled Correcting Spelling Errors following the introduction of new material at every Level.
 The chart below provides a sampling of error correction for spelling.
 Error correction examples are found in Appendix C of Sonday System 1 and throughout the Learning Plan Books of both Sonday System 1 and Sonday System 2.

 |ERROR CORRECTION FOR SPELLING|

 |DICTATED WORD||ACTUAL SPELLING||PROBLEM||STRATEGY OR RULE|